MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 > [!IMPORTANT]
 > Ensure that you perform these procedures on the specific web applications that you intend to use as the primary web application for SharePoint hybrid solutions.
 The URL of this web application that you have to extend is recorded in the **Primary web application URL** row of Table 5c of the worksheet.

-To extend the web application, use the procedures in [Extend claims-based web applications in SharePoint](../administration/extend-a-claims-based-web-application.md).
+To extend the web application, use the procedures in [Extend claims-based web applications in SharePoint in Microsoft 365](../administration/extend-a-claims-based-web-application.md).
 In general, you should use the default settings.
 But, the following configuration settings are required.

 **Required configuration settings**